joernott/monitoring-check_log_elasticsearch/README.md

   -c, --config string       Configuration file
-  -L, --logfile string      Log file (use - to log to stdout) (default "/var/log/icinga2/check_log_elasticsearch.log") -l, --loglevel string     Log level (default "WARN")
+  -L, --logfile string      Log file (use - to log to stdout) (default "/var/log/icinga2/check_log_elasticsearch.log") -l, --loglevel string     Log level (default "WARN") -C, --showcommand         Show the commands for handle etc.
 ```

 The connection to elasticsearch must be specified by providing the *host*, *port*, *user* and *password* flags.
 Optionally, SSL can be turned off, by using "--ssl=false" and certificate validation can be turned off with the "--validatessl=false" flag.
 If you require a proxy, this can be provided by the *proxy* flag, use *socks*, if it is a socks proxy.